 - When you've done that go to settings, general, reset and choose reset network settings (you will need to re-enter your wifi passwords!)

-- Once your phone has reset go to settings, location services, turn it off then on again.
+- Once your phone has reset go to settings, privacy, location services, turn it off then on again.

 - Then go settings > privacy > location services > system services, setting time zone OFF.